 Nan Hannah discovered early in her career that construction law combined with commercial collections gave her the opportunity to assist her clients while facilitating reasonable outcomes for all parties in a matter.
-She combines her law practice with a love of research, volunteering in the community, traveling, cooking and being owned by her 10-pound gray tabby, Sasha.
+She combines her law practice with a love of research, volunteering in the community, traveling, cooking and being owned by her two cats, Sasha and Carter.

 Following in the footsteps of her father, who was a founder of the construction law section, Nan was destined for a career in the field.
 A native of Greensboro, NC, Nan served a two-year stint as a research assistant at the North Carolina Supreme Court, where she gained experience in a broad spectrum of legal issues and the appellate process.
-Thereafter, she spent a short time practicing insurance defense, which proved an effective training ground for civil litigation.
+Thereafter, she spent a short time with an insurance defense firm, which proved an effective training ground for civil litigation.
 For the past 20+ years, Nan has helped clients in the construction industry with lien, bond and collection matters.

 Points of Pride